swiss-seismological-service/scrtdd/README.md

                                         --load-profile-wf
 ```

-One way to take adavantage of the options is to add --debug-wf when relocating the catalog and all the used waveforms will be written to disk as miniseed file for inspection:
+One way to take adavantage of the options is to add --debug-wf when relocating the catalog and all the used waveforms will be written to disk as miniseed file for inspection (e.g. scrttv waveformfile.mseed):

 ```
 scrtdd --reloc-profile profileName --debug-wf
 ```

+The waveforms generated with `--debug-wf` will be stored in `workingDirectory/profileName/wfcache/` folder and follow the patters:

+* `NET.ST.LOC.CH.startime-endtime.mseed` (raw trace fetched from the configured recordstream)
+* `NET.ST.LOC.CH.startime-endtime.mseed.projected.debug` (raw trace projected accodingly to the pick channel: 123->ZNE->ZRT)
+* `NET.ST.LOC.CH.startime-endtime.mseed.processed.debug` (processed trace with the configured filter and resampling frequency)
+* `NET.ST.LOC.CH.startime-endtime.mseed.S2Nratio-rejected.debug` (procesed trace rejected because of the configured signal to noise ration threshold)
+* `NET.ST.LOC.CH.startime-endtime.mseed.rtdd-detected-P/S-phase-cc-xx.debug` (traces of phases automatically detected by scrtdd when the option `findMissingPhase` is enabled)

-If you want to inspect all the waveforms contained in the catalog, that is not only the ones used during multi event relocation, it is possible to use the --load-profile-wf option too.
-This option is also useful to force scrtdd to load all the waveforms and store them on disk so that they will be already available in real time relocation:
+It is also possible to inspect the waveforms of all phases contained in the catalog, not only the ones used during multi event relocation.
+Combine the --load-profile-wf option with --debug-wf to achieve this:

 ```
 scrtdd --debug-wf --load-profile-wf profileName
 ```

+`--load-profile-wf` option is also useful to force the loading of all catalog waveforms from the configured recordstream and store them on disk.
+This means they will be available in real time relocation wothout the need to access the recordstream.

 #### 2.2.4 Using ph2dt